International Relations (separate major within Law programme)

 Pre-Requisites: secondary education

-The graduates can be employed by the public sector as foreign affairs specialists, in the foreign service, by private companies as specialists of foreign relations, by the media as foreign correspondents or international news reporter or observers.
+The graduates can be employed by the public sector as foreign affairs specialists, in the foreign service, by private companies as specialists and experts of foreign relations.

 Graduates can also continue their education at the master’s level in universities all over Europe (and the World).
 We have former students continuing their studies at Maastricht University, University of London, Lund University and many other prominent universities.